 Keep all lighting outside the enclosure so your snake doesn’t burn itself.

 There are quite a few options for the kind of flooring or liner you can use for your Ball python cage.

-Aspen bark: Aspen is a popular substrate, and it can be found at most pet stores or pet supply websites.
+Aspen bark: Aspen shavings are a popular substrate and can be found at most pet stores or pet supply websites.
 It’s soft, attractive, and absorbent.
 Don’t use this type of substrate if you’ll be feeding your Ball python in its main enclosure.
 The light, fluffy bark shavings can be accidentally ingested along with prey.
 This can cause digestive issues (and possibly worse!) for your pet.

 Beech Bark: Chips of beech wood can also make a great looking substrate for your python habitat.
 It’s sturdier many other organic substrate options and doesn’t present as much of an accidental ingestion risk.